 Landing Type: Wet.

-Darwin Bay is Genovesa’s other visitor site – a beautiful white coral sand beach, home to sea lions, marine iguanas, sally lightfoot crabs, and great frigate birds.
+Genovesa’s second visitor site is Darwin Bay.
+A beautiful white coral sand beach, home to sea lions, marine iguanas, sally lightfoot crabs, and great frigate birds.
 After a wet landing, a short trail heads inland to a todal pool, for our first view of beautiful Swallow-tailed gulls.
-These elegant and beautiful seabirds nest in lava cracks, and have developed night vision (unique for gull species) to be able to hunt squid and small fish nocturnally, without risk of predation.
+These elegant and beautiful seabirds nest in lava cracks.
+They have developed night vision (unique for gull species) to be able to hunt squid and small fish nocturnally, without risk of predation.
 Endemic species of Lava Gull and Lava Heron are also common here, as are playful sealions swimming in the pools or shallows.
 Another curiosity of Genovesa island to look out for is the smallest marine iguana at Galapagos, the only reptile on the island.

 The trail continues through Palo Santo and Opuntia forest – nesting sites for Great Frigatebirds and Red-footed Boobies.
-Frigate mating season begins in March, with males aiming to attract a mate to their nest by puffing out their red, balloon-like throat pouches – a very impressive spectacle!
+Frigate mating season begins in March, with males aiming to attract a mate to their nest by puffing out their red, balloon-like throat pouches.
+This is a very impressive spectacle to behold, and a must-see at Galapagos.

-At the end of the trail, enjoy the picturesque cliff-top view, and keep your eyes on the skies for the lovely red-billed tropic bird, flying with graceful tail streamers.
+At the end of the trail, enjoy the picturesque cliff-top view.
+Keep your eyes on the skies here for the lovely red-billed tropic bird, flying with graceful tail streamers.

 Finally, visitors can enjoy free time to relax on the beach, snorkel in the calm, clear waters, or kayak.
-Darwin Bay offers some of the best Galapagos snorkeling at the islands, sharing the bay with sea lions, green sea turtles, sharks, Manta rays, and schools of colorful fish such as surgeon fish, butterfly hogfish, unicorn fish, king angelfish & parrot fish.
+Darwin Bay offers some of the best Galapagos snorkeling at the islands.
+Here you can share the bay with sea lions, green sea turtles, sharks, Manta rays, and schools of colorful fish such as surgeon fish, butterfly hogfish, unicorn fish, king angelfish & parrot fish.
 But the real bucket list highlight is the opportunity to cross paths with Hammerhead sharks that sometimes frequent this tranquil bay.

 Note: All wildlife sightings are by their very nature unpredictable, and activities may be subject to change by your guide or the National Park Authority.